balintfodor/CarND-PID-Control-Project/README.md

 ### Kp

-Parameter for component **P** is slightly adjusted based on the speed.
+The parameter for component **P** is slightly adjusted based on the speed.
 We want quick compensation when we are driving slow, so we want a higher value for the parameter.
-But the same parameter for a higher speed can cause oscellation, so we lower the parameter for the higher speeds.
+But the same parameter for a higher speed can cause oscillation, so we lower the parameter for the higher speeds.

 ```
 pid.Kp = 0.15;